DavidKosf/GraderPlus/README.md

     * [mg_evalSolutionFunction](#mg_evalSolutionFunction)

 ## General information
-The provided test function library was developed during the funded project "Feedback!" of the faculty BCI at TU Dortmund University in Germany.
+The library code was developed during the funded QVM project "Feedback!" of the EiP Team at the faculty BCI at TU Dortmund University in Germany.

 ### Integration
-Every file is a standalone and provides a specific functionality to test MATLAB Grader tasks.
-Therefore the files that shall be used in the test code must be uploaded as an additional file to the MATLAB®-Grader task.
-Afterwards, you can call these functions in code based tests of the task.
+Every file works standalone and provides a specific functionality to test MATLAB Grader tasks.
+The files that shall be used in the test code must be uploaded as an additional file to the MATLAB®-Grader task.
+Afterwards, you can call the library functions the test code of a MATLAB®-Grader task.
 ### Function and script based solutions
 MATLAB®-Grader differentiates between functions and scripts as solutions.
 Therefore, some of the functions only work in script other in function environments.
 ### Function Naming
 All names of the provided functions are prefixed with "mg_".
 This is important as we internally use reflection to search for functions that were provided in the solution code by the student (see mg_isFunction.m).
 The functions prefixed with "mg_" are exclude in the default case.
-If you use helper functions that shall not interfere with the reflection of the solution code you can either prefix your functions with "mg_" or you can use an overload of the XXX function that also filters out your internal functions.
+If you use helper functions that shall not interfere with the reflection of the solution code you can either prefix your functions with "mg_" or you can use an overload of the provided functions that extends the filter functionality and by this allows to also exclude your internal functions.

 ## Use cases
 TODO: Link examples of Demo Course and shortly describe the problem and how to solve it with this library.

 ## Functions
+The remaining text will describe the functions of the MATLAB®-Grader framework in more detail.

 ### Failing or completing a test